All Episodes

 Polls consistently show that the majority of Americans favor humane treatment for animals.

-A 2012 poll revealed that 71% of American adults support undercover investigative efforts to expose farm animal abuse on industrial farms, and 64% oppose making such investigations illegal.
+2012 poll revealed that 71% of American adults support undercover investigative efforts to expose farm animal abuse on industrial farms and 64% oppose making such investigations illegal.

-And there have been South Dakota dominated by these industries, had such a law that criminally prohibits criminally the use of quote deception to gain access to our employment at an agricultural facility that is not open to the public with the intent to cause physical or economic harm or other injury to the agricultural production facility, meaning you get a job there, and at some point you go undercover or you uh a group enters a facility without permission in films.
+And there have been South Carolina, South Dakota, dominated by these industries, had such a law that criminally prohibits, criminally, the use of code deception to gain access to our employment at an agriculture facility that is not open to the public with the intent to cause physical or economic harm or other injury to the agriculture production facility, meaning you get a job there.

-Talking about mostly college students, they all have cell phones, they film everything.
+Tom, mostly college students, they all have cell phones.

-You're never gonna get rid of these videos.
+You're never going to get rid of these videos.

-And even if I give her the benefit of the doubt and believe it's well-intentioned, there's a huge public service, a journalistic service to seeing the reality, what that is.
+And even if I give her the benefit of the doubt and believe it's well-intentioned, there's a huge public service, a journalistic service to seeing the reality of what that is.

 Politico in October of 2024 had a headline in Gaza, a tipping point for social media at war.